SansGuidon/bookmarks/README.md

 * [Praveen Durairaj](https://blog.hasura.io/an-exhaustive-guide-to-writing-dockerfiles-for-node-js-web-apps-bbee6bd2f3c4) - (2018) An Exhaustive Guide to Writing Dockerfiles for Node.js Web Apps
 * [JSONLint](https://jsonlint.com/) - JSON validator
 * [The State of JavaScript 2017](https://stateofjs.com/2017/introduction/) - (2017) Results of a survey to more than 28,000 developers all over the world about JavaScript ecosystem, covering numerous topics (testing, front-end, back-end, build tools, opinions, ...)
+* [Viral Shah](https://blog.usejournal.com/little-known-features-of-javascript-901665291387) - (2018) Little known features of JavaScript | Void operator, With statement, and other things.

 ## Lisp
 * [L(λ)THW](http://learnlispthehardway.org/) - Learn Lisp The Hard Way